 However, I was really impressed with how many fantastic photographs the team got of my family.
 And they even did a video!

-You may see all the pictures online anytime after your tour and can purchase them individually or get the entire set for $40.
+You may see all the pictures online any time after your tour.
+You can purchase them individually or get the entire set for $40.

 Tour Length: About 3 hours